kubeflow/website/content/docs/guides/components/tftraining.md

 title = "TensorFlow Training (TFJob)" linkTitle = "TensorFlow Training (TFJob)" description = ""
-weight = 10
-toc = true
-bref= "This page describes TFJob for training a machine learning model with TensorFlow."
-[menu]
-[menu.docs]
-  parent = "components"
 weight = 60
 +++

+This page describes TFJob for training a machine learning model with TensorFlow.

 ## What is TFJob?